Boundaries of planar graphs, via circle packings: The cable process

-The construction based on excursions can be made precise.
-However, following \cite{Sturm} we give instead an analytic definition of the cable process using the setting of local Dirichlet spaces.
-Let $(X,d_0)$ be the metric space defined in \cref{S:prelim}.
-We say that a function $f$ on $X$ is differentiable if it is differentiable w.r.t.\ the length measure on every edge.
+We say that a function $f$ on $\oX$ is piecewise differentiable if it is continuous at each vertex, and is differentiable w.r.t. the length measure on every edge.
+(We require that the one sided derivatives exist at the end of each edge.)
 The derivative $f'$ depends on the direction, and only makes sense if we fix a direction for every edge.
-However $f' g'$ is well defined for differentiable $f,g$ and does not depend on choosing a direction on the edges.
-For an edge $(u,v)$ write $dx$ for Lebesgue measure on $[u,v]$ and define
+However, $f' g'$ is well defined for differentiable $f,g$ and does not depend on choosing a direction on the edges.
+Let $\sD_0$ be the space of differentiable functions $f$ on $\oX$ such that $f'$ is continuous on each edge, and $|f'|$ is bounded.
+For $f,g \in\sD_0$, let